Lake Paul Wallace – Bennettsville, South Carolina

 Reflections on Lake Paul Wallace

-Artist Don Wayne Chavis II, who created the above oil painting of Lake Paul Wallace titled Wallace at Night, shares the following: “Lake Paul Wallace, a 300-acre man-made lake maintained by the SC Department of Natural Resources, has three sides and is a very special place to my entire family.
+Artist Don Wayne Chavis II, who created the below oil painting of Lake Paul Wallace titled Wallace at Night, shares the following: “Lake Paul Wallace, a 300-acre man-made lake maintained by the SC Department of Natural Resources, has three sides and is a very special place to my entire family.
 I am one of three visual artists in my family.
 My three sisters and I grew up in Bennettsville and frequently would walk, fish, boat, swim and picnic at this lake, which has provided much artistic inspiration and recreation during all seasons.

 “Lake Paul Wallace is unique in that it has many attributes: it is beautiful, a haven for American Eagle nesting sites, and provides multiple environments for wildlife, just to name a few.
 This is just one of the many paintings I’ve done of Lake Paul Wallace – and one of two at evening, so it only seems natural for me to want to create works that surround me and represent my favorite places in Marlboro County.”